Rabbies_Logotype_Hero_Navy_RGB_AW.png

 8. An extra pair of socks

 Socks.
 One of my most treasured possessions.
 Why?
 Because I have terrible circulation and my feet are always cold.
 And, oddly enough, the socks they sell here in the UK are incredibly thin.
 For such a cold country, you'd think their day-to-day socks would have a little more oomph to them.
-So the more, the merrier I say.
+So, the more, the merrier I say.

 9. Bobble hat and scarf

 You only have to watch The Snowman or Harry Potter to see the benefits of a nice warm hat and scarf.
 They look the part, keep you warm, and are easy to remove if you get a little too cosy.
 The only choice you have to make is what house colours you’ll get them in (Gryffindor obviously).
+And if you visit these film locations on a tour, play out your favourite scene, Oxford we’re looking to you for the Harry Potter one!

 10. Hipflask

 If it’s a bit nippy out and you need a little warming up, what better than a wee dram?
 Be careful though, because you can have too much of a good thing, even a fine whisky!
 And you may find putting on a bobble hat becomes much trickier after a little of Scotland’s national tipple.
-It might be better waiting until you can visit a distillery!
+It might be better waiting until you can visit a whisky distillery!

 If you're a non-drinker like myself, then a thermos with tea or coffee is the way to go.
 Or just keep buying tea throughout the day, as I do.
 Hashtag support local businesses!